-The Statement of purpose that any school requires is to adjudge the personality you have acquired over the series of experiences at work, through projects or through out of work interactions which have motivated you to apply to the program.
-Therefore just so that it is not a replica or a rephrasing of your resume, we have renamed the SOP full form as the Statement of Personality.
+The Statement of purpose is used by the school to adjudge the personality you have acquired over the series of experiences at work, through projects or through out of work interactions which have motivated you to apply to the program.

-An SOP must explain their motivation and goals, additionally, it must document the character, integrity and work ethics of the applicant.
+The SOP also speaks volumes about the character, integrity and work ethics of the applicant.

 Don’t try to explain the negatives in your profile.
-Being defensive and over explanatory at irrelevant places shows in confidence.
 Every application has special sections where you can explain any shortfalls in your candidature.